bluelibs/bluelibs/packages/x/BLUEPRINT.md

     shortcuts.field.softdeletable(),
     shortcuts.user.password(), // This stores the `IPasswordAuthenticationStrategy` from PasswordBundle

+    shortcuts.field.timezone("timezone"), // A simple field enum to easily benefit of timezone configurations

     // This adds createdAt and updatedAt (note the ... and "fields") ...shortcuts.fields.timestampable(),
     // This adds createdById and updatedById